KlosStepan/DOKS-tutorial/mysql-deployment/README.md

 ====
 ROOT_PASSWORD:  11 bytes
 ```
 ## Create PV and PVC on it.
-Create MySQL Deployment using PVC as storage.
+Create MySQL Deployment using PVC as storage
 1. Execute `kubectl apply -f 1-pv-pvc-mysql.yaml`
 ```
 persistentvolume/mysql-pv created